mcmire/notion-capture/README.md

    click on Heroku Scheduler,
    click on Create Job,
    select "Every day at",
-   choosing an appropriate time,
-   and fill in Run Command with `rake notion:capture`.
+   choosing a time of 12:00 AM UTC, and fill in Run Command with `bundle exec rake notion:capture`.
 2. Now go back to the main page, and navigate to the Dynos section.
    You should see the following list of dynos;